 Entities may be either parsed or unparsed.
-A parsed entity's contents are referred to as its replacement text; this text is considered an integral part of the document.
+The contents of a parsed entity are referred to as its replacement text; this text is considered an integral part of the document.

 An unparsed entity is a resource whose contents may or may not be text, and if text, may be other than XML.
 Each unparsed entity has an associated notation, identified by name.
 Beyond a requirement that an XML processor make the identifiers for the entity and notation available to the application, XML places no constraints on the contents of unparsed entities.